WUSTL-CSE222-FS18/studio-01-s1-finer-miller/README.md

 ***Q1.5 Based on the feedback, how might you change your solution?***

+Unfortunately this sweat detecting shirt won't be able to work for swimmers.

+As an additional product for swimmers we will create a wristband that will beep after being submerged for 15 minutes.
+This beep instructs the user to drink water.

 ## Part 1.7 Evaluation (5 minutes)

 Switch back to being a Customer and thinking about the product you want and the need it should meet.
 Pick three (3) Criteria cards that are most important to you and order them from most important to least important.

 ***Q1.6 List your three top Criteria:***
+1. Utility
+2. Feasibility
+3. User friendly

 ## Part 1.8: More Feedback (10 minutes total)